Nursing Program Admission Standards

 - If you anticipate conferral of a degree (AA/AS/BA/BS or AGS) in May 2023, please denote that clearly on your application.

 - Learn more information about Transfer Credits.

-Submit Completed Application Materials electronically by clicking on the Application link found on the Aims nursing degree pages between April 25th and May 13th, 2022.
+Submit Completed Application Materials electronically by clicking on the Application link found on the Aims nursing degree pages between April 10th and May 12th, 2023 by 5:00 p.m.
+(MST).
 No late submissions will be accepted.
 Include the following: (Transfer students or LPNs will be on a case by case basis when transferring in prerequisite coursework.
 Contact our nursing director for guidance)

 - Unofficial transcripts must demonstrate that completed courses have been completed with a grade of “C” or better.